 An internal programme was launched in 2020 to address impacts resulting from climate change.
 In March 2022, ING updated its governance approach to embrace ESG holistically in business strategy.
 An ESG Committee was created at Supervisory Board level, responsible for supervising the bank's overall ESG transformation and advising the MBB on relevant ESG developments.
 ING also established an ESG Sounding Board comprised of senior leaders to guide the development and implementation of our strategy for ESG topics, as well as monitoring and reporting on progress.
 All ESG-related key performance indicators are assigned to MBB members and cascaded down through business lines.
 Further, after a strategic review of ING's CRO function, an ESG Risk Centre of Expertise, part of the Integrated Risk department, has been established.
-Our 2022 Climate Report on ing.com details our approach and sector-specific insights.
-See the 'Sustainability' section of ing.com for more on climate change.

-Risk governance ()
+Risk governance (\)